flarebyte/baldrick-rebec/CURRENT_SITUATION.md

-# Current Situation: AGE Graph + CLI Regression Debug
+# Current Situation: Graph Migration to SQL

 This note bootstraps a new contributor to investigate the remaining graph issues quickly.
 It summarizes what is working, what is broken, and the instrumentation already added.

 ## Context
-- We are migrating to a Postgres-only stack with optional Apache AGE for graph features (task replacements; stickie relationships).
+- We have migrated to a Postgres-only stack; graph features use SQL tables.
 - Work is on branch `working-branch-2025-11` (created from main to avoid further direct pushes to main).
 - The CLI end-to-end exerciser is `doc/examples/test-all.sh`.

 ## Environment & Setup
-- Docker: Postgres service, typically with AGE available.
-We now avoid custom images; AGE is handled at runtime (CREATE EXTENSION, age-init).
-- Session bootstrap (on every DB connect):
-  - `LOAD 'age'`
+- Docker: Postgres service only.
+No AGE required.
-  - `SET search_path = "$user", public, ag_catalog`
+- Session bootstrap: `SET search_path = "$user", public`.
-- Graph init: `rbc admin db age-init --yes [--quiet]` creates graph, labels (Task, Stickie, REPLACES/INCLUDES/CAUSES/USES/REPRESENTS/CONTRASTS_WITH), and grants DML on rbc_graph objects to the app role.
+- Graph init: not needed.
+Relations live in SQL tables (`task_replaces`, `stickie_relations`).
 - Scaffold: `rbc admin db scaffold --all --yes` creates schema and re-grants runtime privileges post-schema.

 ## Current Symptoms
 - test-all.sh still fails at the stickie relationship assertion:
   - "[TEST][FAIL] Expected at least 1 relation from <stickie-id>; got 0"
 - Task graph queries (latest/next) previously failed with parser errors; now they include full cypher in error messages for diagnosis.
-- The graph probes in `age-status` currently report no rows (not an error) for MATCH patterns, implying the graph has no vertices/edges in the test run.
+- AGE diagnostics removed; use `db count` and entity lists.

 ## What Works
-- AGE extension loads; graph `rbc_graph` exists.
-- Operators exist (agtype @>, graphid =); `cypher_usable=true`.
-- AGE privileges on rbc_graph label tables are granted to the app role.
-- SQL mirror for stickie relations (table `stickie_relations`) is available and integrated (behind a config flag).
+- SQL graph tables power relationships: `task_replaces` (Task REPLACES) and `stickie_relations` (Stickie edges).
 - CLI improvements:
   - All cypher calls are parameterized.
   - Rich error context for task graph commands and stickie-rel get (params echoed).